How To Send Money To Cuba (2022)

 Anyone who wants to support people in Cuba financially has at the moment only a few options to transfer money to Cuba.
 Which is the best option depends, among other factors, on the amount and the time it takes for the money to arrive in Cuba.
 This article informs about the advantages and disadvantages of the different providers that offer a transfer to Cuba.

-The easiest way to quickly transfer money to Cuba was Western Union, but their service was discontinued in 2020.
+The easiest way to quickly transfer money to Cuba was Western Union, but this service stopped in November 2020.
 In the course of the current political developments in the USA, which led to a tightening of the embargo, a money transfer is also no longer possible with the providers MoneyGram, Western Union & fonmoney.

 This development is regrettable.
 Until now, the service of these providers was often superior to a bank transfer for smaller amounts, as the fees were lower.